-- 1. Applying a risk identification approach to future service related cash flows; - 2.
+- 1. Applying a risk identification approach to future service-related cash-flows; - 2.
 Identifying specific liabilities that might crystallise in worst case scenarios; and - 3.
 Allowing for investment in major projects.

-Following the above procedure, Second Step set £1.2m as the minimum level of unrestricted free reserves for 2019-20.
-This was reviewed in May 2020 and kept at the same level for 2020-21.
+Following the above procedure, Second Step set £1.2m as the minimum level of unrestricted free reserves for 2020-21.
+This was reviewed in May 2021 and kept at the same level for 2021-22.

-At 31 March 2020 we had £2.1m of Unrestricted Reserves (2019: £2.0m) which is in excess of our minimum required of £1.2m per our Reserves Policy.
+At 31 March 2021 we had £2.0m of Unrestricted Reserves (2020: £2.1m) which is in excess of our minimum required of £1.2m per our Reserves Policy.
 This means that we have money that is available for business plan investments.
-The Board reviews these plans and anticipates using these reserves for investments in client management systems, office space and our housing strategy.
+The Board reviews these plans and anticipates using these reserves for investments in IT systems, office space and our strategic priorities.
 Having additional reserves also enables us to implement new contracts quickly.